Jul 22, 2022

 PAT: That's Kai.

-KAI WOO: Kai Woo.
+KAI WU: Kai Wu.

-JAD: Dennis's little brother.
+PAT: Dennis's little brother.

 PAT: But their dad says, "Get over it.
 This is about family."

-DENNIS WOO: Keeping the technique he has alive.
-In the whole Chinatown, I don't think any massage place or any therapy place would have my father's technique.
+DENNIS: Keeping the business alive.
+Keeping the technique he has alive in the whole Chinatown.
+I don't think any massage place or any therapy place would have my father's technique.

 JAD: It's a special kind of thing?

-PAT: Yeah, it's this, like, deep tissue acupressure ...
+PAT: Yeah, it's this, like, deep tissue, acupressure ...

-DENNIS WOO: It's painful.
+DENNIS: It's painful.

 PAT: ... type massage.

-DENNIS WOO: I don't know if Jenny told you that.
+DENNIS: I don't know if Jenny told you that.

 PAT: No.

-DENNIS WOO: It's really, really painful.
+DENNIS: It's really, really painful.

-DENNIS WOO: Let's make a bet.
+DENNIS: Let's make a bet.

 JAD: The what?

-PAT: Well, Dennis says when you're drinking loose tea the Chinese way, you put the leaves right in the bottom of your cup and you pour the water over them.
-And usually the leaves float up to the top flat on the surface of the tea.
+PAT: Well, Dennis says when you're drinking loose tea the Chinese way you put the leaves right in the bottom of your cup and you pour the water over them and usually the leaves float up to the top flat on the surface of the tea.
 But every now and then ...

-PAT: Like the stem, sort of?
+PAT: So like the stem, sort of?

-KAI WOO: Yeah, yeah.
+DENNIS: Yeah, yeah.

 PAT: And then the leaf is hanging down?